 Permanent or cash-value life insurance policies can be fantastic tools for providing tax-free cash.
 They're truly one of the great tax management tools of our times.
 That is, as long as you use them correctly.
 Used incorrectly, they’re unlikely to provide a significant tax advantage or even significant value.

 Permanent policies are often used for funding education and other accumulation goals.
 These living benefits, accessing cash value accumulation during the insured’s lifetime, are a primary reason to use these tools.

-Term life insurance, as offered by companies such as Haven Life and Ethos, is for a temporary period (its term) and accrues no cash value.
-Whole life, universal life, and variable universal life are all permanent policies — they’re designed to last the lifetime of the insured.
+Term life insurance is for a temporary period (its term) and accrues no cash value.
+Whole life, universal life, and variable universal life are all permanent policies — they're designed to last the lifetime of the insured.

 Permanent Policy Basics

 Cash-value policies have a face amount.
 This is the policy’s death benefit.
 The death benefit is payable to the beneficiaries upon the death of the insured.

 Permanent policies provide a significant advantage that term insurance can't: They can last a person’s entire life, even if the person lives to a ripe old age.
 Term insurance generally won’t go past about age 70, so you lose it when you’re close to collecting.

 A caveat about how long permanent policies remain in force: Many of the permanent policies that were sold in the past matured at age 95 or 100.
 This means that at the given age — the policy’s maturity date — the insurance company paid out the death benefit as if you had died.
 The catch?
 If you’re not dead, it’s a taxable event.

 Newer permanent policies either use age 120 for maturity or have an extension mechanism to extend past a scheduled maturity of 95 or 100.